Israeli strike targets the Hamas military commander and kills at least 90 in southern Gaza

 The strike came at a delicate time in cease-fire efforts.
 Deif's death would hand Israel a major victory and Hamas a painful psychological blow.
 It also could give Netanyahu a possible opening.
 Again on Saturday, the prime minister said Israel will not end the war until Hamas’ military capabilities are destroyed.
 Deif’s death would be a significant step in that direction.

 All Hamas leaders are marked for death and "we will reach them all,” Netanyahu said.
-He added that no hostages had been nearby when the strike occurred.
+He added that no hostages had been nearby when the strike occurred, without explaining how he knew that.

 Deif's killing could also encourage Hamas to harden its positions in talks.
 He has been in hiding for more than two decades and is believed to be paralyzed.
 One of the only known images of him is a 30-year-old ID photo released by Israel.
 Even in Gaza, only a handful of people would recognize him.